Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 Corn Kernels vs Tea Bags

-I like using whole corn kernels for making hot tea and tea bags for cold tea but if you want to only buy one or the other, I would go with whole corn kernels since you can adjust how much you want to make.
+I like using whole corn kernels for making hot tea and tea bags for cold tea but if you want to only buy one, I would go with whole corn kernels since you can adjust how much you want to make.

 Each tea bag makes four cups of tea so it’s not for making one serving.

 The only difference between the whole corn kernels and tea bags are that the corn kernels are crushed to brew quicker in the tea bags.

 Here’s a little experiment steeping a corn tea bag and corn kernels in hot water.